 Sales managers can view weekly changes to the current period forecast and assess how the current forecast trend compares to past periods.

-From the Spring ‘23 release, you can build custom Forecast Pages with the Lighting App Builder.
+You can build custom Forecast Pages with the Lightning App Builder.
 Custom pages can be created to optimize the user experience and include the information needed for accurate forecasts.

 There are multiple use cases for this new feature; you can now: